microsoft/garnet/website/docs/dev/tsavorite/epochprotection.md

 ## Relevant Public Methods and How to use them

-1. ThisInstanceProtected: Tells us whether the calling thread owns an entry in the epoch table, i.e., is participating in Epoch Protection at the moment.
-If not, you can have it participate in epoch protection by calling Resume.
+1.	`ThisInstanceProtected`: Tells us whether the calling thread owns an entry in the epoch table, i.e., is participating in Epoch Protection at the moment.
+If not, you can have it participate in epoch protection by calling `Resume`.

-2. ProtectAndDrain: Marks the current thread as the owner of an updated epoch and performs draining of actions up to that point.
+2.	`ProtectAndDrain`: Marks the current thread as the owner of an updated epoch and performs draining of actions up to that point.
 This is used by Resume internally.
 It acts as a way to refresh the shared variables by draining pending actions.
 Often used inside loops to ensure we are progressively draining actions.

-3. Suspend: Use this to let go of the ownership of an epoch.
+3.	`Suspend`: Use this to let go of the ownership of an epoch.
 If the thread calling Suspend is the last active thread in the LightEpoch system, the pending actions/writes are invoked.

-4. Resume: Use this when a thread needs to view a refreshed state of the shared variables to the latest state that is considered safe by all other threads.
+4.	`Resume`: Use this when a thread needs to view a refreshed state of the shared variables to the latest state that is considered safe by all other threads.
 It acts as a temporal boundary to apply pending actions/writes before using the shared variables.

-5. BumpCurrentEpoch(Action): Use this to schedule a write or an action for later at a temporal boundary where it is safe to change the state of a shared variable.
+5.	`BumpCurrentEpoch(Action)`: Use this to schedule a write or an action for later at a temporal boundary where it is safe to change the state of a shared variable.
 A call to this may drain actions if, during iterations, it finds values it can drain.